| Current Miniature Golf Courses | ||

 North Myrtle Beach (Ocean Drive) 29582

-Coupons: On website This course was built in 1997 by the Roberts Family Partnership, who manage the course.
-It has two 18-hole courses- Mayday Mountain, which leads under the wings of the big yellow 1945 US Navy Lockheed PV-2 Harpoon, and Rescue Falls, with the helicopter coming to the rescue.
-The Harpoon plane is real, and was in active use for many years before being retired at this miniature golf course, along with the Bell UH-1 "Huey" helicopter.
+This course was built in 1997 by the Roberts Family Partnership, who manage the course.
+One of the partners that established Mayday Golf is actually a licensed pilot.
+It has two 18-hole courses- Mayday Mountain, which leads under the wings of the big yellow 1945 US Navy Lockheed PV-2 Harpoon, and Rescue Falls, with the Bell UH-1 "Huey" helicopter coming to the rescue.
+Both aircraft are real, and were in active use for many years before being retired at this miniature golf course.

 MUTINY BAY